 Fidya is paid by those people, who did not fast, without any valid reason.
 When these people can’t make for these missed fasts afterward, say because of illness, paying Fidya becomes obligatory for them.
 The cost of Fidya varies from year to year.
 However, it must be sufficient enough to provide a person’s daily sustenance.

 What about Kuffarah then?
 Kuffarah is payable by those people who missed or broke a fast, without any valid reason.
-One still has to make up for the missed chances, but with a monetary compensation in the shape of Kuffarah.
+One still has to make up for the missed chances but with monetary compensation in the shape of Kuffarah.
 Regardless of how many fasts are missed, only one Kuffarah is payable per Ramadan.
 Costs of Kuffarah vary year to year as well.

 Fitrana is paid by every member of the family, including the children.
 In the case of children, the head of the family pays on their behalf.
 It is a beautiful tradition with absolutely no limitations as to how much you should give to the poor.
-For underprivileged ones of the society, there couldn’t have been a better source of financial assistance than the Fitrana.
+For underprivileged ones of society, there couldn’t have been a better source of financial assistance than the Fitrana.